ssrpsx/n7-horror-game/README.md

 # N7 HORROR Game

-**Midnight Shadows** is a 2D pixel art story-driven horror game created by a team of 6 students during our first year at university.
+**N7 HORROR Game** is a 2D pixel art story-driven horror game created by a team of 6 students during our first year at university.
 The project is a blend of storytelling, suspense, and psychological horror, wrapped in nostalgic pixel-style visuals.

 ## 🎮 Game Concept